Kaibek/tcp_spline/README.md

 - **Strengths**: Spline excels in unstable networks with high loss and jitter.
 - **Limitations**: May underperform in low-bandwidth, low-loss conditions compared to BBR.

-## Contributing
-Feel free to fork this repository, submit issues, or propose enhancements.
-Suggestions for improving fairness or low-bandwidth performance are welcome!

 ## License
 This project is licensed under the GPL license.
 See the `MODULE_LICENSE("GPL")` in `tcp_spline.c` for details.